Lamb Meatballs

 Strained grated cucumber, yogurt, garlic, juice, oil, mint and salt in a bowl.

-Step 5: Combine the grated cucumber, yogurt, garlic, lemon juice, olive oil, mint, and salt in a bowl.
+Step 5: To make the tzatziki sauce, combine the grated cucumber, yogurt, garlic, lemon juice, olive oil, mint, and salt in a bowl.

 After stirring sauce ingredients together.